 Alright, so let us define a Reader as one who reads some things for pleasure; and a non-Reader as one who never reads unless she/he has to.
 Back to the question: are Readers made or born?
 I don’t know.
 But I do know this: some non-Readers are made.
 I know because I almost became one.

 The Makings of a Reluctant Reader

 I was raised in what was trumpeted as the best, most rigorous, educational system in the world: the French Lycée.
 Just look at the level at which their history books were written: the language, vocabulary, sentence structure of their elementary history textbook would stump a high school senior today.

 Reading about the Treaty of the Pyrenee, the Truce of Regensburg, the Tennis Court Oath — when we had no idea whether these “things” were people, buildings, or animals — was pure torture.
 I survived.
 But I’m sure the system contributed more than its share of reluctant readers.

 The conclusion is clear: you have to make reading pleasurable.
 That great advice reminds me of the efficiency expert, calculating that the company needed to increase its productivity by 10% to stay afloat, advised management to have every worker grow an 11th finger.
 How do you make reading pleasurable?
-In class, it’s very difficult, because the key is to have children read at their own level of intellectual maturity.
+In class, it’s very difficult, because the key is to have children read the best books for them – meaning at their own level of intellectual maturity.
 But at home?

 I got slammed years ago when I tried to encourage my daughters to read by allowing them (indeed encouraging them) to read trash.
 Nothing too awful: just trivial, frivolous stuff.
 I agree: encouraging your children to read trash doesn’t sound like a good idea.
 But who knows?
 I’ll go back to see what the experts have to say about this.
 I’ll let you know.